How to create and optimize a one-page website

-There are different types of websites—media, entertainment, ecommerce, business, etc.—each with its typical structure and approach to design and SEO.
-Sometimes, it suffices to have just one page on a website—for example, to represent a business or portfolio.
-While single-page websites give an opportunity to be creative in their design, their SEO potential leaves much to be desired.
+There are tons of different website types, ranging from media to entertainment, ecommerce, to business, and the list goes on.
+Each type has its own structure, its own approach to design and its own ideal SEO structure.
+Sometimes, having just one page on a website is fine, especially if your aim is to showcase your business or portfolio.
+While single-page websites provide opportunities to be creative design-wise, their SEO potential leaves much to be desired.

-In this article, we will explore all the different ways of creating a single-page website and the specificities of optimizing it for search engines.
+In this article, we will explore all the different ways to create a single-page website.
+We’ll also look at the specificities of a one-page website SEO.

 What is a single-page website?

-The concept is quite self-explanatory: a single-page website is a website that contains only one page.
-It usually has a long-scrolling layout and a particular CTA it is designed for.
+The concept is fairly simple: a single-page website contains only one page.
+It usually has a long-scrolling layout and is designed for a specific CTA.

 What purposes can a single-page website serve?

 - Gaining brand awareness.
-Some companies create websites just to have some exposure on the web.
+Some companies create websites purely for web exposure.

 - Having a creative portfolio.
 Portfolios are another popular example of single-page sites.
-It’s useful to include all your contact information and major works on one page with the goal of distributing it on other channels.
+It’s useful to include all your contact information and key projects on a single page, facilitating distribution across other channels.

 - Hiring a team.
-Companies can create websites to attract potential employees and one effective page is enough in this case.
+Companies can create websites to attract potential employees.
+You only need one effective page to fulfill this purpose.

-Surely, there are more purposes you can create a single-page website for, be it for business or just for fun.
-We will focus on how to build a site that will convert users and bring you profit.
+Though there are plenty of other potential purposes for creating a single-page website, we will focus on how to build a site that converts users and brings you profit.